uvic-virtual/handbook/constitution.md

 # UVic Virtual Constitution
 This document serves as the constitution for UVic Virtual.
-It's history is available at [https://github.com/uvic-virtual/handbook/blob/master/constitution.md](https://github.com/uvic-virtual/handbook/blob/master/constitution.md)
+Its history is available at [https://github.com/uvic-virtual/handbook/blob/master/constitution.md](https://github.com/uvic-virtual/handbook/blob/master/constitution.md)
 ## Article 1: Name
 The club shall be known as UVic Virtual
 ## Article 2: Purpose